Functional neurological symptom disorder: DSM-5 diagnostic criteria

-The presence of symptoms defines an acute episode of functional neurological symptom disorder for less than six months, while a persistent episode includes the presence of symptoms for greater than six months.
+The DSM-5 defines an acute episode of functional neurological symptom disorder as symptoms lasting less than six months, while a persistent episode includes symptoms for more than six months.
 FNSD can also have the specifier of with or without the psychological stressor.

 Associated conditions

-Epidemiological studies and meta-analysis have shown higher rates of depression and anxiety in patients with FNSD compared to the general population, but rates are similar to patients with other neurological disorders such as epilepsy or Parkinson's disease.
+Epidemiological studies and meta-analysis have shown higher rates of depression and anxiety in patients with FNSD compared to the general population, but rates are similar to those of patients with other neurological disorders, such as epilepsy or Parkinson's disease.
 This is often the case because of years of misdiagnosis and accusations of malingering.
 Multiple sclerosis has some overlapping symptoms with FNSD, potentially a source of misdiagnosis.

 Prevalence

 Non-epileptic seizures account for about 1 in 7 referrals to neurologists after an initial episode, while functional weakness has a similar prevalence to multiple sclerosis.

 Treatment

-Treatment requires a firm and transparent diagnosis based on positive features which both health professionals and patients can feel confident about.
-It is essential that the health professional confirms that this is a common problem which is genuine, not imagined and not a diagnosis of exclusion.

 A multi-disciplinary approach to treating functional neurological disorder is recommended.